-- A program or erase action was attempted on a block of Flash memory that contradicts the protection policy for that block as set in the FMPPEn registers. - No access has tried to improperly program or erase the Flash 0
+- A program or erase action was attempted on a block of Flash memory that contradicts the protection policy for that block as set in the FMPPEn registers. - No access has tried to improperly program or erase the Flash memory.

-This status is sent to the interrupt controller when the AMASK bit in the FCIM register is set.
+This status is sent to the interrupt controller when the ${\tt AMASK}$ bit in the FCIM register is set.